cbctl/cbctl.github.io/blog/how-to-tech-test.md

 Do they just want you to write code, or are there some open ended questions you will need to set aside some time for?
 Can you separate the things which matter to them from the filler?

-It is stunning how many tests I have recevied where the candidate didn't at least acknowledge all parts of the assignment.
+It is stunning how many tests I have received where the candidate didn't at least acknowledge all parts of the assignment.
 I am more than happy to accept a "sorry I ran out of time to do part X" (it is _very_ hard to scope a test), but when I get a partially finished test with no explanation, I have no way of telling if they struggled for time or simply didn't care enough to read the spec properly.